Calculation Point Logo

 Conclusion: Measure What Matters

-Baseball is a game of numbers, but not all numbers tell the truth.
-ERA might show the surface — the story fans see.
-FIP reveals the truth beneath — the story of skill, control, and pure pitching talent.
+Baseball is a game of numbers, but not all numbers tell the complete truth.
+ERA reflects the surface — the story that casual fans see on the scoreboard.
+FIP reveals what lies beneath — the story of genuine pitching skill, command, and pure talent operating independently of teammates or fortune.

 About This Calculator